ouyang-j/Bitcoin-Price-Prediction-Using-N-BEATS/README.md

 Shumway, Robert H., and David S. Stoffer.
 “ARIMA Models.
 In: Time Series Analysis and Its Applications.”
 SpringerLink, January 1, 1970.

 Wang, Minxing, Pavel Braslavski, and Dmitry I. Ignatov.
 “TimeGPT’s Potential in Cryptocurrency Forecasting: Efficiency, Accuracy, and Economic Value.”
 Forecasting 7, no. 3 (September 10, 2025): 48. https://doi.org/10.3390/forecast7030048.

+## 8. Special Thanks
+I am deeply grateful to [William Mann](https://www.linkedin.com/in/william-mann-cfa/), the Managing Partner of [HarmoniQ Insights](https://www.harmoniqinsights.com/), for the invaluable insights and technical codebase provided in his [2025 research](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5225612), which served as a foundational resource for the implementation and validation of this replication study.